TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Experimental Setup for

 The experimental infrastructure comprises a Google Colab Pro environment, leveraging a NVIDIA Tesla T4 GPU (16GB memory) and an Intel Xeon E5-2670 v3 CPU (8 cores, 51GB memory).
-The implementation is grounded in Python, utilizing robust libraries such as PyTorch for deep learning, Optuna for hyperparameter optimization, and pandas for data handling.
-These tools are instrumental in realizing the model implementation, executing the NSGA-II based NAS algorithm, and managing dataset operations.
+The NSGA-II based NAS algorithm and data management operations are implemented in Python, utilizing robust libraries such as PyTorch for deep learning, Optuna for hyperparameter optimization, and pandas for data handling.

-A pivotal element of our methodology is the neural architecture search (NAS), which automates the architectural design, navigating a comprehensive search space of architectural and training hyperparameters (detailed in Table \ref{tab:search_space}).
-This search space is meticulously crafted to enable the NAS algorithm to adapt the model architecture to the unique characteristics of each dataset.

-Consistent with the practices in OmniAnomaly and TranAD, we apply the peaks over threshold (POT) method (\cite{leadbetter_1991}) across all datasets with a uniform coefficient of $10^{-4}$.
-The low quantile parameter, however, is fine-tuned for each specific dataset to maintain alignment with established benchmarks, thus ensuring an equitable basis for comparative analysis.
+A pivotal element of our methodology is the neural architecture search (NAS), which automates the architectural design by navigating a comprehensive search space of architectural and training hyperparameters, as shown in Table \ref{tab:search_space}.
+This search space is crafted to enable the NAS algorithm to adapt the model architecture to the unique characteristics of each dataset.
+Consistent with the practices in OmniAnomaly and TranAD, we apply an enhanced version of the peaks over threshold (POT) method \cite{leadbetter_1991} across all datasets with a uniform coefficient of $10^{-4}$.
+This enhancement incorporates our previously described augmentative strategies, further fine-tuning the low quantile parameter for each specific dataset to align with established benchmarks and ensure equitable comparative analysis.